-Stan and Craig restore sympathetically with expert understandings of the woods used, tools used and finishes applied in those Periods from the last two Centuries.
+Stan and my sons restore sympathetically with expert understandings of the woods used, tools used and finishes applied in those Periods from the last two Centuries.
 Stan has been restoring furniture for over 40 years and shares my enthusiasm and passion for our work.

-To the right is an Inlaid tub chair showing the enormous amount of work and many stages a chair goes through when being professionally restored.
-Usually a chair is the most time consuming type of furniture which requires restoring.
-Many chairs such as this one only require re-gluing.
-With many antique chairs the animal glue they used at the time dries out due to constant use and constant temperature changes over a long period of time.
+The pictures below are of an Inlaid tub chair showing the enormous amount of work and many stages a chair goes through when being professionally restored.
+Usually a chair is the most time consuming type of furniture to restore.
+With many antiques, but particularly chairs the animal glue they used at the time dries out due to constant use and constant temperature changes over a long period of time.

 Puritan Values Ltd, The Dome, St Edmunds Rd, Southwold, Suffolk, IP18 6JU